emmaodia/smart-name-system/README.md

  - **Modify the record associated** with a SmartName
  - **Get informations** about SmartNames registered

-The implementation of the registry implements some design patterns to manage access, to control contract life cycle and provide security.
+The implementation of the registry implements some design patterns to manage access, to control contract life cycle and to provide security.

  ### Services
 To create services and provide some applications with these SmartNames, a **SmartNameService** contract can be used.
 It provides an interface that allows to communicate with the SmartNameRegistry.